vircadia/vircadia-web-sdk/CODING_STANDARD.md

 In internal SDK code, TypeScript's `private`, `protected`, and `public` modifiers should be used because they are more expressive and it is OK to enforce their semantics at compile time.

+### Document Return Types

+Methods' return types should always be explicitly specified even if TypeScript can automatically determine the return type from the current code &mdash; the code may change and any changes in the return type shoulds be flagged.

+### Unused function parameters

+**TODO**

 ## Implementation Patterns

-### Class Code Order
+### File Code Order

-Code in a class should be ordered as follows:
+Code in a file should be ordered as follows:
+- Imports.
+In directory order then alphabetical order.
+- Public types.
+- Private types.

+`class {`
+- JSDoc for types.
+- Public static items.
-- Static items.
+- Private static items.
-- Member variables.
+- Private member variables.
 - Constructor.
+- Public property setters and getters.
 - Public methods.
 - Public slots.
-- Public signals (getters for).
+- Public signals' getters for.
 - Private methods.
 - Private slots.
-- Private signals (getters for).
+- Private signals' getters for.

+`}`
+- Exports.

+JSDoc directly adjacent to `type` statements isn't recognized, hence why it is included inside the `class { ... }` or other top-level block.

-Signals and slots, here, refer to the Qt-style signals and slots implemented in the `/domain` library files.
+Signals and slots, here, refer to the Qt-style signals and slots implemented by `Signal` in the `/domain` library files.

 ### Following the C++